Skip to Content

 1 – Use a Fan

-If the hoverflies are on your patio and you have an outlet, you can use a fan.
-They do not like the fan, so they will leave and find another home.
+If the hoverflies are on your patio, and you have an outlet, plug in a fan.
+They don’t like the strong airflow pushing them around and will likely leave and find another home.

 2 – Make a Fly Repellent

 Another option is to make a fly repellent.
-There are many different items that work as a natural repellent for hoverflies, and they will get rid of other types of pesky flies as well.
+Several different items work as a natural repellent for hoverflies.
+Bonus: They’ll get rid of other types of pesky flies as well.

-The great thing about natural repellents is that you will not need to worry about harming your pets or children.
+The best part about using natural repellents is that you won’t need to worry about them harming your pets or children either.

-Vinegar, Soap, and Water: Mix these ingredients together in a spray bottle, and you can spray the area where they hoverflies are living.
-It will send them to another yard.
+Mix equal parts of vinegar, soap, and water in a spray bottle.
+Spritz the area where the hoverflies are living.
+It’ll send them to another yard.

-Lemon and Cloves: If you cut a lemon in half and stick cloves all over it, you can set it outside near the area where the hoverflies are living.
+For this method, cut a lemon in half and stick multiple cloves in it.
+Then, set it outside near the area where the hoverflies are living.
+The citrus scent will deter the flying bugs.

-Citronella Smoke: You can use citronella oil or citronella candles to deter these flies from visiting your patio or garden.
-The smoke will send them away quickly.
+You can use citronella oil or citronella candles to ward off these flies from visiting your patio or garden.
+The smoke and pungent citronella scent will send the flower flies away quickly.

-Citrus Fruit Peels: Citrus fruit peels also act as a deterrent for all kinds of flies.
-You can place them wherever the hoverflies are congregating, and they will move away.
+Citrus fruit peels also act as a deterrent for all kinds of flies.
+You can place them wherever the hoverflies gather, and they’ll move away.

 3 – Use a Fly Trap